pravashendhukumar/QI_InterviewAssignment/QI_Assignment/README.md

 **Allure Report:** To generate the report we need to go through below steps.

-To generate the report from existing Allure results use below command.
+To generate and see the report from existing Allure results use below command.

-    allure generate allure-results -c -o target/reports/allure

-After the report is generated, open it in system browser using below command.

-    allure open allure-report
+    allure serve
+it will generate and report and launched it in you local browser.

 **Execution Log:**  Logs generated at the time of test execution will be available at ./target/logs/automation.log